rbrtbrnschn/karl/README.md

 To build and serve the applications, you need to have [node.js](https://nodejs.org/en/) installed.
 In addition `npx` is needed to build the applications with ease.
 To install, run `npm i -g npx`.

-If a docker-compose has been setup, you can alternatively serve the built applications via [docker](https://www.docker.com/).
+To serve the applications via [docker](https://www.docker.com/) and `docker-compose`, run `docker-compose --env-file ./.env up` in the root directory.

 Once you cloned this repository locally:
 1. go into the working directory